The tale (tail) of a pet photographer’s journey

 Speaking their language.

 No matter how laid back, wild, or just plain silly, I’ve interacted with all kinds of animals during my 30-ish year career in the animal sheltering field, so there isn’t much they can conjure up that will surprise me.
-Understanding unique personalities and behaviors will bring out the very best in your pet using only positive reinforcement…and a whole bunch of noisemakers, toys and tasty treats.
+Understanding unique personalities and behaviors will bring out the very best in your pup using only positive reinforcement…and a whole bunch of noisemakers, toys and tasty treats.

 There’s no pressure.

-Our time together is meant to be easy and enjoyable for you and your pet.
+Our time together is meant to be easy and enjoyable for you and your best pal.
 While we’ll have a general plan in mind, your dog will dictate how we go about each session.
 If your pup needs frequent breaks to burn off energy, I’ll bring out the tennis ball.
 If he or she is more of a low-key type, we’ll find a quiet spot and have a good ear-scratching session.
 This is their time to shine.
 They’ll be the ultimate architect of the session and we’ll adapt to them.

 Quality and personalized service matters.

 I limit my sessions to just two clients per week.
-I believe every pet and every relationship is unique and requires my full attention.
+I believe every dog and every relationship is unique and requires my full attention.
 Sessions are personalized to fit your vision and needs.
 If you can dream it, we can create it.
 From start to finish, I’ll guide you every step of the way.

 You’ll get years of experience.